This post may contain affiliate links.

 Whole Wheat Flour: Replace 1/3 of the all-purpose flour with whole wheat flour for a nuttier flavor and additional nutrients.

-Gluten-Free Flour: For a gluten-free version, use a gluten-free all-purpose flour blend.
+Gluten-Free Flour: For a gluten-free version, use a gluten-free all-purpose flour blend such as Bob’s Red Mill.
 Keep in mind that the texture may vary slightly from the traditional version.

-Airtight Container: Once the bread has completely cooled, store it in an airtight container or a resealable plastic bag.
-This will help keep the crust crisp while preventing the bread from drying out.
+Airtight Container: Once the bread has completely cooled, store it in an airtight container or a resealable plastic bag at room temperature for up to 2 days.
+You can also store it in the fridge for up to one week.

-Thawing: To thaw, remove the slices from the freezer and let them sit at room temperature for about 15-20 minutes.
-For a crispy crust, you can toast the slices directly from frozen.
+Thawing: To thaw, remove the slices from the freezer and let them sit at room temperature for about 15-20 minutes and then toast it to your liking.

 Frequently Asked Questions